Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: The Harmonic Polynomial Cell method (HPC) with immersed free surface

 Remember that the equations at a (non-moving) Neumann condition and at a point inside the fluid domain yield a zero value in the RHS, and thus the equations at those points are exactly the same for the potential variable and for its derivative.
 At a (non-moving) Dirichlet boundary condition, one would simply impose $\phi_t=0$ instead of $\phi =\phi_D$.
-At the IB ghost points, the $\phi_t$ is imposed to match the derivative of the potential with respect to time, known at the marker positions from equations~(\ref{eq:zakharov1}-\ref{eq:zakharov2}).

-Even tough the global matrices are exactly the same, the RHS being different and the chosen resolution method being iterative (GMRES solver), the easiest way is just to solve twice the almost same problem.
+At the IB ghost points (\ie to enforce the free surface condition), the $\phi_t$ is imposed to match the derivative of the potential with respect to time, known at the marker positions from \cref{eq:zakharov2}.
+Even though the global matrices are exactly the same, the RHS being different and the chosen resolution method being iterative (GMRES solver), the easiest way is just to solve twice the almost same problem.
 A more clever way could maybe be investigated by taking advantage of the previous inversion, but this is left for future work.